Overview

 - U.S. bachelor’s degree from a regionally accredited institution, or the completion of a 4-year bachelor’s degree from a recognized, accredited, and approved institution from a country outside of the U.S.

-- Good academic standing at the last institution attended
+- Good academic standing at the last institution attended.

-- English Language Proficiency Exam
+- English Language Proficiency Exam, if necessary.

-Tuition Fee
+Tuition Fees

 -

-Living costs for San Jose
+Living costs

 The living costs include the total expenses per month, covering accommodation, public transportation, utilities (electricity, internet), books and groceries.